 Herbert and Katherine Jacobs First House, commonly referred to as Jacobs I, is a single family home located in Madison, Wisconsin.
 Designed by noted American architect Frank Lloyd Wright, it was constructed in 1937 and is considered by most to be the first Usonian home. ......... from Wikipedia - select 'Wikipedia' tab above to read more.more buildings by Frank Lloyd Wright

-continue to profile page : open in new page/tab Kentuck Knob, also known as the Hagan House, is a residence designed by the American architect Frank Lloyd Wright in rural Stewart Township near the village of Chalk Hill, Fayette County, Pennsylvania, USA, about 50 miles (80 km) southeast of Pittsburgh.
-It was added to the National Register of Historic Places in 2000.Built: 1956 Design Architect : Frank Lloyd Wright style: Usonian location:
+continue to profile page : open in new page/tab Millard House, also known as La Miniatura, is a textile block house designed by Frank Lloyd Wright and built in 1923 in Pasadena, California.
+It was listed on the National Register of Historic Places in 1976.Built: 1923 Design Architect : Frank Lloyd Wright style: Textile Block location:

-Built: 1909 Design Architect : Frank Lloyd Wright location:
+Built: 1911 Design Architect : Frank Lloyd Wright style: Prairie School location:

 buildings close to Herbert and Katherine Jacobs First House